vavkamil/awesome-bugbounty-tools/README.md

 - [waymore](https://github.com/xnl-h4ck3r/waymore) -  Find way more from the Wayback Machine!
 - [xnLinkFinder](https://github.com/xnl-h4ck3r/xnLinkFinder) -  A python tool used to discover endpoints, potential parameters, and a target specific wordlist for a given target
 - [URLFinder](https://github.com/projectdiscovery/urlfinder) - A high-speed tool for passively gathering URLs, optimized for efficient web asset discovery without active scanning.
+- [github-endpoints](https://github.com/gwen001/github-endpoints) - This Go tool performs searches on GitHub and parses the results to find endpoints of a given domain.

 ### Parameters